UmbertoAzadi/OUTLINE/README.md

 -----------

-So far the tool allows to learn a machine learning model, serialize the model learn, and predict the class of the instances contained in a new dataset.
+So far the tool allows to learn a machine learning model, serialize the model learn, predict the class of the instances contained in a new dataset and apply a cross validation.

 For learning and serialization are avaiable these flags:
   * -ser `configuration file` for serialize the model learn